KVSlab/bloodflow/docs/source/tutorial.rst

 ``an.solve(q_ins, Nt_store, N_cycles_store, store_area, store_pressure)``

-The solution is stored in `output`.
+The solution is stored in `output` in a separate folder defined in the parameter `output_location`.